LibraryOfCongress/citizen-dj/README.md

   -filter "samples>50"
 ```

 Next, get item "phrases".
-This looks for sequences of samples that are likely related.
+This looks for sequences of samples that are likely related, e.g. within the same scene in a film.

 ```
 python3 items_to_phrases.py \